In June, Microsoft said it would consider adding support for Windows 11 to 7th Gen Intel and AMD Ryzen 1000-series processors.

 The 8th gen processors have the feature of HVCI built into the CPU.
-In contrast, the 6th and 7th gen processors use HVCI in emulation, which means HVCI-enabled parts, including the system, the future Windows child of Android, will run slower on older generation CPUs.
+In contrast, the 6th and 7th gen processors use HVCI in emulation.
+It means HVCI-enabled parts, including the system (the future Windows child of Android) will run slower on older generation CPUs.

-However, if Asus “Cracked” the BIOS to trick Windows 11 into saying that these processors are compatible and they are not, it will be interesting to know what Microsoft has to say.
+However, if Asus “Cracked” the BIOS to trick Intel 7th gen windows 11 into saying that these processors are compatible and they are not.
+It will be interesting to know what Microsoft has to say.

-Unfortunately, users will have to wait for many improvements in the next operating system.
-The tech giant says it is currently prioritizing software development for Windows 11.
+Unfortunately, users will have to wait for many improvements in the next operating system that Asus Plans Motherboard BIOS Updates to Allow Windows 11 Support.
+The tech giant says, it is currently prioritizing software development for Windows 11.